reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 You can fix the error by defining a small value (e.g. 0.0000001) for duration or time costs.

+#### E1308

+`required break is used with departure rescheduling` is returned when required break is used, but `start.latest` is not set equal to `start.earliest` in the shift.

 ### E15xx: Routing profiles